 Verification of professional qualifications to include a check via the DfE Sign in to check QTS status for qualified teachers.

-A section 128 check for all governors, including the Headteacher and other members of
+A section 128 check for all governors, including the Headteacher and other members of staff who are elected to be on the governing body

 Prohibition checks (for teaching staff and those undertaking teaching work as defined in KCSIE 2024: Para: 238 footnote:71 – eg: any class based staff, this is a check to ensure no prohibition order has been issued by the Secretary of State (via the Teacher Regulation Agency), or any sanction or restriction has been imposed (that remains current) by the GTCE before it’s abolition in March 2012.